Braves vs. Mets Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Bryce Elder (3-0) will take to the mound for the Braves and make his 12th start of the season.
+- The Braves will hand the ball to Charlie Morton (5-6) for his 12th start of the season.

 |Opponent